 Winners on stage at the 2015 Design Lab Awards

 From the thousands of entries, a shortlist of finalists were chosen to present their idea to a jury of designers and experts.
 Along with the considerable prestige of winning, the winner was awarded a six-month internship at Electrolux.

-Design Lab winner Jordan Lee Martin receiving the award from Lars Erikson, Head of Group Design
+Design Lab winner Jordan Lee Martin receiving the award from Lars Erikson, former Head of Group Design

 The competition served as an effective means of “crowdsourcing” for new ideas and trends.
 The ways to find fresh talent may have altered, however the commitment to design excellence and technical innovation continues.